 Food allergies can be hard to understand if you don’t already have experience with them.
 It’s impossible for restaurant staff to tell if a customer has a food allergy unless they tell you–or they react to your food.
 Reactions range can range anywhere from mild discomfort to life-threatening.

-Read the FDA’s food allergy FAQ to learn the basics of how food allergies work and how they could potentially impact your diners.
+Read the FDA’s food allergy webpage to learn the basics of how food allergies work and how they could potentially impact your diners.
 Minimize the risk of accidental exposure by adequately labeling your food (on both the menu and on takeaway packaging).